The Medicaid eligibility attorneys at Dine Elder Law can help you and your loved ones review your choices for care.

 Transfers made by you or your healthy spouse are subject to a “look-back” period of 5 years.
 All transfers that fall within the 5 year “look-back” period are subject to a penalty which delays the Medicaid eligibility of the applicant for certain number of months according to the penalty formula.
 The intricacies of these criteria require that you have a knowledgeable Medicaid planning attorney assist you with qualification.

-Dine Elder Law: Providing Clients With Medicaid Eligibility & Appeals Attorneys in Manatee, Sarasota & Desoto Counties
+Dine Elder Law: Attorneys Providing Clients With Medicaid Eligibility & Appeals in Manatee, Sarasota & Desoto Counties

 Because Medicaid eligibility criteria for nursing home long-term care is complex and the rules change frequently, it is important to consult a Medicaid planning attorney to assist you.
-The attorneys at Dine Law can conduct an in-depth review of your financial and medical situation and develop a strategy that is best suited for your and your family.
+The attorneys at Dine Elder Law can conduct an in-depth review of your financial and medical situation and develop a strategy that is best suited for your and your family.
 There may be time limits to consider, so we recommend a proactive approach to establish a plan which avoids having to plan in a crisis.